freelawproject/free.law/content/pages/assets.md

 These are the official logos and images of Free Law Project for use in your webpage, application, or printed material.

-You are free to use and modify these.
-Source versions are available in the related zip files.
+These are available according to the [Creative Commons Attribution 4.0 license][by].
+You are free to use and modify these logos.
+Source versions are available in the zip files.